What if I need emergency transportation?

 What if I need emergency room care?

-• If you are experiencing a medical emergency, visit the nearest E.R. as quickly as possible — regardless of whether it is in your health insurance plan’s in-network hospital system.
+• If you are experiencing a medical emergency, visit the nearest emergency room as quickly as possible — regardless of whether it is in your health insurance plan’s in-network hospital system.

-Urgent care centers, which are prevalent across the U.S., are not included in the No Surprises Act’s list of eligible emergency care facilities — even if they are located near a hospital.
-That means if you visit an urgent care center, you are not protected against “surprise medical bills.”
+Urgent care centers, which are prevalent across the U.S., are not included in No Surprises Act’s list of eligible emergency care facilities unless they are licensed to provide emergency services and separate from a hospital.
+That means if you visit an urgent care center that does not meet these requirements, you are not protected against “surprise medical bills.”

 Protections from out-of-network emergency room services